Reaper-Net/Reaper/README.md

 ### Implementation

 Your Endpoint is injected as a *singleton* by default.
 This means that you should not store any state in your Endpoint (not that you would anyway, right?).
-Your HandleAsync method is invoked on a per-request basis.
+Your ExecuteAsync method is invoked on a per-request basis.

 To resolve services further services (scoped etc), use the `Resolve<TService>()` method (which includes singletons etc).